Acevedo-Cardona-Adelaid-Lesdeymariet/KamikazeProject/README.md

 int tx = 1;

 /*-------------------------------KEYPAD---------------------------------------*/

-const byte numRows= 4; //number of rows on the keypad const byte numCols= 4; //number of columns on the keypad char keypressed;
+const byte numRows= 4; // Number of rows on the keypad. const byte numCols= 4; // Number of columns on the keypad. char keypressed;
 char keymap[numRows][numCols]=
 {